meltwater/mlabs-http/docs/README.md

     - `resolveWithFullResponse` (*boolean*): If true, return the full response from [Got], otherwise only return the response body.
       Default: false.
+    - `responseLogLevel` (*string*): Log level to log successful responses.
+      If this level is active, then successful responses will be logged according to `willLogResponse`.
+      Default: debug.
     - `willLogOptions` (*boolean*): If true, log all options under `meta`.
       Default: true.
     - `willLogResponse` (*boolean*): If true, log full response on success, otherwise only log a message.
       Only relevant if `responseLogLevel` is an active level.
       Default: false.
-    - `responseLogLevel` (*string*): Log level to log successful responses.
-      If this level is active, then successful responses will be logged according to `willLogResponse`.
-      Default: debug.
+    - `getLogProps` (*function*):
+      Receives the full response from Got and returns an object whose properties will be logged at the top level.
+      Only relevant if `responseLogLevel` is an active level.
+      Default: no additional props are logged.
+    - `getLogData` (*function*):
+      Receives the full response from Got and returns an object whose properties will be logged under `data`.
+      Only relevant if `responseLogLevel` is an active level and `willLogResponse` is set.
+      Default: logs a relevant subset of the full Got response.
     - `log` (*object*): A [Logger].
       Default: a new logger.